 Friday October 18, 1996 Day 36

 Around 1:00 AM the wind died out, and I started the engine again.
 Immediately the engine sputtered and lost RPM.
 I cleaned the pre-filter and the engine worked well for about ½ hour, then it lost RPM, picked up speed, lost speed, and sometimes it stopped.
 This intermittent behavior was only when I ran it at reduced RPM.
 If I increased the RPM it stalled completely.
-In the meantime it started to rain and lightning stroked are everywhere, some nearby.
+In the meantime it started to rain and lightning strokes were everywhere, some nearby.
 To my amazement I could see the storms quite well on the radar and I could avoid them.
 All of this while there was no wind at all.
 So on we moved slowly all night, 20 minute naps, checked the horizon and radar, avoided clouds, and back to sleep.
 All hatches and the companion way were closed to keep the rain out of the cabin.

 At daybreak, after my coffee, I siphoned fuel from the jerry cans to the tank on the not so solid theory that maybe I have had bad fuel and by diluting it, the engine will suffer less.
 After that ordeal, there was no improvement of course.
 Once again I dismantled and cleaned the pre-filter and the engine now stalled even more frequently.
 The working RPM was now down to 1500 (normally we cruise at 2600) which moves the boat at most with 4 knots.
-There is zero wind and we are bathed in sunshine.
+There was zero wind and we were bathed in sunshine.
 Absolutely no trace of last night’s clouds.

-We are now only 45 M from Cephalonia, but I cannot say that I am sure we will make it with the engine.
-I do hope for some wind.
-When we were approximately 36 M away from Cephalonia land was sighted.
+We were now only 45 M from Cephalonia, but I could not say that I was sure we will make it with the engine.
+I did hope for some wind.
+When we were approximately 36 M away from Cephalonia, land was sighted.
 Unfortunately together with the land came the clouds again.
 They were dark cumulus clouds laden with rain.
 First I saw at same distance a vortex from a cloud to the sea.
 Could this be the dreaded waterspout?
 Heikell does mention that this part of the Ionian has them in late October and November.
 Later I saw a storm cloud and after checking with the radar I verified that we were on a collision course.
 It was 8 M away so I changed course.
 Our closest approach was about 1 M. As we crossed paths with it I saw a vortex forming and within a few minutes it reached the sea.
 I looked at it with the binoculars, sure enough I could easily see the water circulating and rising towards the cloud.
 It was a waterspout, no doubt at all.
 I ran for the camera and photographed it.
 This was the closest that I ever want to be to one of them, fascinating as they are.

 It was almost 10:00 PM when I entered the cove of Fiskárdo [38° 27.66' N 20° 34.56' E], Cephalonia.
 I had not dropped the anchor since Malta, as a result the chain had been tossed around in the locker and did not come out freely.
 This made for a less than perfect anchoring.
 Being tired I did not raise the anchor and re-anchor as I should.
 I was lulled into complaisance by the mirror calm sea.
 I assembled the zodiac, blessing Lewis for repairing the electric pump.
 I took the line ashore and all was well.
 The town is named after a famous French pirate who was a one time king of Sicily and who died here, named Guiscard, Giskardo in Italian, which was then corrupted into Greek as Fiskárdo.